 If you keep up with basic maintenance, there are no real reasons why your M54 shouldn’t last at least 300,000 miles.
 The internet is filled with M54 owners boasting about their original engine and drivetrain often lasting 300k, 400k, 500k, or even 600k miles.
 An M54-powered E46 3 Series is a reliable machine as long as you preventively tackle the weak areas of the M54.

 Some say that the M20 is an even more reliable engine, but we can all agree that two can easily outlast any newer BMW engine, especially the early turbocharged ones.

 How To Keep Your M54 Reliable

-The easiest thing you can do is change the oil every 7,500 miles if you want the M54 to keep on ticking for years to come.
-However, there are additional things you should pay attention to.
 Arguably the weakest point of the M54 is its cooling system.
 If you notice any symptoms of cooling system failure, do not drive the car.
-Do not drive the car if the cooling system fails as it could overheat the engine.
+Do not drive the car if the cooling system fails as you could overheat the engine.

 If you want to track your M54 or use it as a weekend canyon carver, you need to up your ante on engine maintenance as your engine will experience more stress than when driving around the city or during highway cruising.
-Be sure to keep the coolant topped off and test the car for vacuum leaks and oil leaks.
-These can cause significant engine problems if left unattended.
+Be sure to keep the coolant topped off.

 The BMW M54 engine was listed among Ward’s 10 Best Engines in the early 2000s, and over the years it has proven to be a reliable engine with only a few problem areas.

-Now that BMW has completely stopped producing naturally aspirated engines, enthusiasts are starting to realize that the M54 is one of the greatest BMW engines ever made.
-It’s very reliable and its signature naturally-aspirated inline-6 character is something you cannot find in modern BMW’s.
+Now that BMW has completely stopped producing naturally aspirated engines, enthusiasts are starting to realize that the M54 is one of the most reliable BMW engines ever made.
+Its simplicity, naturally-aspirated inline-6 sound and very linear power delivery is something you cannot find in new BMW engines.